What is Mesh Networking?

 Cellular / Internet

-• close Requires cell towers, fiber, and data centers
+• Requires cell towers, fiber, and data centers

-• close Ongoing costs: SIM card, data plan, ISP subscription
+• Ongoing costs: SIM card, data plan, ISP subscription

-• close Depends on the power grid (towers need power)
+• Depends on the power grid (towers need power)

-• close Carriers and platforms can see your data
+• Carriers and platforms can see your data

-• close Single points of failure (tower, ISP, platform)
+• Single points of failure (tower, ISP, platform)

 MeshCore

-• check No infrastructure needed — devices are the network
+• No infrastructure needed — devices are the network

-• check No single point of failure — mesh routes around problems
+• No single point of failure — mesh routes around problems

 MeshCore complements traditional communication — it excels where infrastructure fails.